SachsLab/mspacman/README.md

 The development of this project is strongly influenced by a couple of existing PAC analysis tools, [pacpy](https://github.com/voytekresearch/pacpy) and [pactools](https://github.com/pactools/pactools).
 However, MSPACMan is developed due to the need for implementing PAC analysis to real-time applications, it is thus by no means a replacement of the existing tools.

-The link to the paper will be provided here once the paper is accepted.

 ## Binder
 A [Binder](https://mybinder.org) of the analysis using this work is provided [here](https://github.com/davidlu89/notes_mspacman).